 During this school year has this child been temporarily suspended or temporarily excluded from school for at least one day?
-TICK ONE BOX ONLY Yes $\bigcirc \rightarrow$ Go to 8 No $\bigcirc \rightarrow$ Go to 9 8 How many times has this happened?
-WRITE IN denoted by an arrow, which is contextually meaningless and difficult to ingest into the selected DDI profile as a logic flow indicator. (see Figure 3)
+TICK ONE BOX ONLY

+Yes

+8 How many times has this happened?

+WRITE IN

 Figure 3: An example taken from an MCS questionnaire demonstrating the practice of indicating a condition using an arrow and a navigational statement 'Go to ...'